w3c/wai-curricula/content/content-author/images.md

 * write unique and equivalent text alternatives that help people who don't see the image understand its function
 * provide information about the function of the image in the text alternative
-* ensure people can rely on different modalities of CAPTCHA, including visual, auditory, and biometrics
+* ensure availability of different modalities of CAPTCHA, including visual, auditory, and biometrics
 * employ tools that:
   * support the inclusion of text alternatives for images
   * produce appropriate markup for functional images